webinista/webinista-wreadit/readme.txt

 = 1.1.1 / 2025-08-07 =

-# Bug fix
+# Bug fixes

-- Ensure that a default post types value gets included with form submission.
+- Ensures that a default post types value gets included with form submission.
 (Regression introduced in version 1.1.0).
+- Changed default voice value to be compat with Standard and Neural engines.
+- Disables voice values if the selected engine is incompatible.

 # Misc